A topic from the subject of Distillation in Chemistry.

 Introduction

-Distillation is a separation technique that is used to separate two or more components of a mixture that have different boiling points.
-The process involves heating the mixture until the more volatile component boils and vaporizes, leaving behind the less volatile component.
-The vaporized component is then condensed back into a liquid, and the two components are collected separately.
+Distillation is a separation technique used to separate components of a mixture with different boiling points.
+The process involves heating the mixture until the more volatile component vaporizes, leaving the less volatile component behind.
+The vapor is then condensed back into a liquid, and the components are collected separately.

 The Role of Pressure